OpenGenus/Best-student-discount-services/README.md

 * [Faltiron School](https://flatironschool.com/): Free one-month membership ($149 value) to Community-Powered Bootcamp

 * [Thinkful](https://www.thinkful.com/): One month of access to a web development course
+* [Illumeo](https://www.illumeo.com/): llumeo is delighted to extend a special offer this holiday season for a Happy New Year and Merry Christmas!
+Save up to 20% off on your CPE with exclusive deal.

 # Entertainment